lorimv/application_tracker/README.md

 Implement global credential object to build service, and allow user to store their login (Singleton, and then pickle object? is that even possible? figure out)

+Getting dates from spreadsheets doesn't get the year.
+The spreadsheet displays month/date, but stores month/date/year when accessed in browser.
+However api seems to only have access to month/date